revk/ESP32-Remote/README.md

 USB-C powered (or DC 5V-36V), linked via Bluetooth BLE to the Faikin.
 This provides a display of current mode and simple controls of basic operations.
 This is ideal for installations that do not have Home Assistant or MQTT.

-It can also work fan and radiator controls via MQTT and so operate in cases without an airconditioner / Faikin or where these supplement the air conditioner.
+It can also work fan and radiator controls via MQTT and so operate in cases without an air-conditioner / Faikin or where these supplement the air conditioner.

 A number of sensors are included, which can be reported to Home Assistant.
 The hardware can also run my [EPD project](https://epd.revk.uk/) code.
+This is ideas as a general purpose environmental monitor for home and offices, including CO₂ and multiple DS18B20 temperature probes.

 A key feature is that this can work as the temperature reference for *Faikin auto* mode.